-The Vice President for Student Services may refer any student who exhibits behavior that interferes with the student's normal functioning for counseling with a person designated by the Vice President for Student Services.
-This person, with written permission of the student, may discuss the results of the referral with the Vice President for Student Services.
+The Dean of Students may refer any student who exhibits behavior that interferes with the student's normal functioning for counseling with a person designated by the Dean of Students.
+This person, with written permission of the student, may discuss the results of the referral with the Dean of Students.
 The student may refuse to submit to the counseling without penalty, at which time the disciplinary process will continue as if no referral were made.

-Article 13: Reporting at the Request of Vice President for Student Services
+Article 13: Reporting at the Request of the Dean of Students

-A request to meet with the Vice President for Student Services or designate shall be heeded by the students at the time and place set and shall have priority over other duties unless arrangements are made because of extraordinary circumstances.
+A request to meet with the Dean of Students or designate shall be heeded by the students at the time and place set and shall have priority over other duties unless arrangements are made because of extraordinary circumstances.